joaoantonioverdade/docs/introComputation.md

 * The tape is infinite
 * The special states for rejecting and accepting take effect immediately

 When we start a Turing machine on an input, three outcomes are possible.
-The machine may accpet, reject or loop.
+The machine may accept, reject or loop.
 By loop we mean that the machine simply does not halt.
 Looping may entail any simple or complex behavior that never leads to a halting state.

-Distinguishing a machine taht is looping from one that is merely taking a long time is difficult.
+Distinguishing a machine that is looping from one that is merely taking a long time is difficult.
 For this reason we prefer Turing machines that halt on all inputs; such machines never loop.
 These machine are called **deciders** because they always make a decision to accept or reject.

 If a Turing machine can decide a language this is called Turing-decidable, decidable or recursive language.

 Informally speaking, an **algorithm** is a collection of simple instructions for carrying out some task.
 The definition came in the 1936 papers of Alonzo Church and Alan Turing.
 Church used a notational system called the lambda-calculus to define algorithms.
 Turing did it with his *machines*.
 These two definitions were shown to be equivalent.
 This connection between the informal notion of algorithm and the precise definition has come to be called the **Church-Turing thesis**.

+### Chapter 4 - Decidability